amolood/khartoumap/README.md

     <img src="./data/transit_map/krt.png" alt="Khartoum" width="65%">
 </p>

-Introduction
 ------------

-# New Transit Mapping Paints a Lively Picture of Khartoum Before the War
+# Our Transit Mapping Paints a Lively Picture of Khartoum Before the War

 Two months before conflict in Sudan broke out, our young enterprising KhartouMap team had spent months on the ground collecting transit data and mapping the semi-formal public transportation network of Khartoum.